 LSTM + GANs Lithium-ion batteries RUL prediction

 Lithium-ion batteries are one of the most widely used solutions in many sectors, such as electric vehicles, thanks to their higher energy density and low self-discharge.
 With the use and passage of time, batteries degrade and eventually die, endangering the integrity of the objects they power.
 An accurate prediction of the remaining useful life (RUL) of lithium-ion batteries is therefore essential to maximize the efficiency of their use and ensure safety.
+For this purpose, a deep learning-based approach trained on the widely used Oxford battery degradation dataset with the help of generative adversarial networks (GANS) has been implemented.
+The designed network consists of a long-short-term memory (LSTM) architecture with the implementation of a stratification strategy and a custom loss function.
+The illustrative results show that the suggested approach can produce adaptable and reliable predictions of the RUL.

 The main strategy is not to over-predict, as predicting a higher RUL than the actual RUL can be detrimental.
 For this purpose, the following cost function has been devised, which, including all of the above, obtains the following results.